Mode jumping MCMC for Bayesian variable selection in GLMM: Mode jumping Markov chain Monte Carlo

-Consider first the standard Metropolis-Hastings algorithm~\eqref{balance}.
-Given that the $\gamma_j$'s are binary, changes corresponds to swaps between the values 0 and 1.
+Given that the $\gamma_j$'s are binary, changes correspond to swaps between the values 0 and 1.
 One can address various options for generating proposals.
 A simple proposal is to first select the number of components to change, e.g. $S\sim \text{Unif}\{\zeta,...,\eta\}$, followed by a sample of size $S$ without replacement from $\{1,...,p\}$.
-This implies that in \eqref{balance} the proposal probability for switching from $\Bgamma$ to $\Bgamma^*$ becomes symmetric, which simplifies calculation of the acceptance probability.
+This implies that in \eqref{balance} the proposal probability for switching from $\Bgamma$ to $\Bgamma^*$ becomes symmetric, simplifying calculation of the acceptance probability.
 Other possibilities for proposals are summarized in Table~\ref{proposals}, allowing, among others, different probabilities of swapping for the different components.
 Such probabilities can for instance be associated with marginal inclusion probabilities from a preliminary MCMC run.